 - Mrs Lynda Bird – Careers Admin Support

 - Mrs Zammit – Prospects Careers Advisor ( email@example.com )

 Click here to visit St Columba’s Catholic Boys School careers YouTube – SCCBS Careers

 Careers Guidance Interviews

 Every student at St Columba’s will receive at least one impartial, independent and confidential careers personal guidance interview with our qualified careers advisor from Prospects.

 Students in Year 9, 10 and 11 receive guidance on post 16 options to help with their applications for Sixth Forms, Sixth Form Colleges, FE Colleges, Training Providers and Employers as appropriate.
 Post 18 options; Higher Education, Apprenticeships and Employment are taken into consideration at this time.

-If any student, from Year 7 to Year 11, has a question, or if you want some information, advice or guidance …just drop-in to see our Prospects Careers Advisor:
+If any student in Year 7 to Year 11 wants some careers information, advice or guidance …just drop-in to see Mrs Zammit, our Prospects Careers Advisor:

-Listed below are a selection of websites that students, parents and teachers may find helpful:
+Listed below is a selection of websites that students, parents, teachers and employers may find helpful: